Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 He said the TSA then got word that "the shooter was down" and they were evacuated out of the airport and sequestered in an outdoor location.

-All flights inbound to Dallas Love are currently being held at their departure location until 1:30 p.m.
+All inbound flights to Love Field, which is one of the Dallas-Fort Worth area's two major airports, were held at their departure points until 2:30 p.m.
+Monday The airport suspended airport operations during the investigation but said at about 3:45 p.m. that flight operations had resumed.

-Planes that have landed are being held on the apron and are not proceeding to gates.

-Travelers are encouraged to check the status of their flight before heading to the airport.
+Travelers were still encouraged to check the status of their flight before heading to the airport.

+Love Field said at about 2 p.m.
+Monday afternoon that while operations at the airport were suspended passengers were moved out of the terminal to be rescreened by the TSA.
+Video from inside the airport Monday afternoon showed a congested scene with travelers filling the lobby area near ticketing and baggage claim.

+Southwest Airlines issued the following statement early Monday afternoon saying they "paused all departures and arrivals as we wait for additional information from authorities" and that "there’s no greater priority for us than the safety of our employees and customers, all of which are reportedly safe."